cl0v/dreampuppy/lib/src/modules/README.md

 Motivos da mudança:
 Atualmente, quando tento acessar a gallery, é impossível achar onde está o module ao qual ela pertence, dificultando o desenvolvimento.

 Isso resulta na necessidade de limpar o código e replanejar a arquitetura de pastas e arquivos.
-Podendo assim dar mais clareza, agilidade e bases sólidas para o projeto.
+Podendo assim dar mais clareza, agilidade e bases sólidas para o mantimento do projeto.

 ### Todos
 1: Analyse the case where the widget is required outside the module.
 (Modular RouteOutlet)

 ### Instructions
 **/presenter/view/$1
-$1 -> Can be (page/widget/?) page represents a scaffold, widget represents something that could be used inside the module freely.
+$1 -> Can be (page, widget, ?) page represents a scaffold, widget represents something that could be used inside the module freely.
 (TODO:1)
-All modules contain the same infra, domain, (...) files that i'm representing in the first module, so please, use them in all modules to
+All modules contain the same infra, domain, (...) files that i'm representing in the first module, so please, use them in all modules too

 ### New file structure
 /breed